The short version

 The Lesson

 One number haunts me: they'd filed four support tickets and we weren't even talking about it as a churn risk yet.
+The NPS and CSAT Deep Dive agent runs a similar early-warning pattern on satisfaction scores, and pairs well with the Red Flag agent for full account health coverage.
 The standard machinery hadn't kicked in.
 If I'm running this company without the Red Flag agent, that customer's renewal conversation happens three weeks later, after they've already built the RFP for Competitor X.

 The agent didn't save this deal.
 The PM work did.
 But the agent made sure the PM work happened three weeks early, when "I understand what went wrong and I've already fixed it" is still credible.